Emasoft/MFR/CONTRIBUTING.md

 ### Python Style

 - Follow PEP 8
-- Use type hints
+- Use type hints for all functions
-- Write docstrings for all public functions
+- Write Google-style docstrings for all public functions
 - Keep functions under 50 lines
 - Use descriptive variable names
+- Requires Python 3.10, 3.11, or 3.12

 ### Commit Messages